docpad/docpad-plugin-tags/README.md

 	)
 ```

-You can find a great example of this customisation within the [syte skeleton](https://github.com/docpad/syte.docpad) which combines the tumblr plugin with the [partials plugin](http://docpad.org/plugin/partials) as well as the [tumblr plugin](http://docpad.org/plugin/tumblr) and [paged plugin](http://docpad.org/plugin/paged).
+You can find a great example of this customisation within the [syte skeleton](https://github.com/docpad/syte.docpad) which combines the tags plugin with the [partials plugin](http://docpad.org/plugin/partials) as well as the [tumblr plugin](http://docpad.org/plugin/tumblr) and [paged plugin](http://docpad.org/plugin/paged).

 ### Creating a File Listing

 As imported documents are just like normal documents, you can also list them just as you would other documents.
-Here is an example of a `index.html.eco` file that would output the titles and links to all the imported tumblr documents:
+Here is an example of a `index.html.eco` file that would output the titles and links to all the imported tag documents:

 ``` erb
 <h2>Tags:</h2>